Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Press the RGB keyboard brightness down hotkey and note the result
+1. Press the RGB keyboard brightness down hotkey and note the result.

 **Expected result**

-1. Pressing the button once should lower the keyboard backlight
+1. Pressing the button once should lower the keyboard backlight.

 ### ECR024.001 RGB keyboard brightness up FN key in OS (Ubuntu 20.04)